albertyeh199909/Slack-imitation-group-project/seprinciples.md

 ## Naming:
 Naming of variables followed a strict convention of sticking to the names given in the spec wherever possible.
-However when we had to come up with names we followed the protocol:
+However when we had to come up with names we followed a number of principles:
+- Names must have a clear indicator of their type, eg ending the name with _id denotes that it is an integer.
+- Type suffixes and prefixes are to be standardised.
+We used a discord channel to track new prefixes that we would add to our standard.

 Comments:
 - If not self evident
 - If there are special cases to usage
 - All errors for function